didacflorensa/MCA-Cancer/README.md

 ## Installation and use of R-scripts

-* Install the libraries from CRAN:
+* Install the libraries from CRAN using the RStudio console:
 ```install.packages("FactoMineR")
 install.packages("factoextra")
 install.packages("ggplot2")